Thinking about a move abroad – but aren’t sure about where? Here’s why we chose to move to Cuenca, Ecuador.

 Golf is also an option.
 Some of the courses include:

 - The Casablanca Club

 - The Quito Tennis and Golf Club,

 - The Los Arrayanes Country Club

 - The Guayaquil Country Club

 We have been to some of the smaller towns around Cuenca and we can picture ourselves living there as well.
-We have an upcoming trip planed for the Coast, so keep your eye open for that post sometime in Aug.
+We have an upcoming trip planned for the Coast, so keep your eye open for that post sometime in August.